adonisjs/legacy.adonisjs.com/docs/docs/guides/database/02-setup.md

 - Finally, define a new connection inside the `config/database.ts` file

 ## Verifying Connection
 There are a couple of ways to verify the connection settings and ensure that you are able to connect to your database server successfully.
-One is using the **health checks api** and another one is to **manually run a query** inside a dummy route.
+One way is to use the **health checks api** and another one is to **manually run a query** inside a dummy route.

 ### Health Checks
 Lucid has inbuilt support for health checks and it works across all database engines.
-All you need to do is, enable the `healthCheck` flag on the database connection and then use the AdonisJS global Health check API for checking the status.
+All you need to do is, enable the `healthCheck` flag on the database connection inside the `config/database.ts` file and then use the AdonisJS global Health check API, as shown in the following example.

 ```ts{}{start/routes.ts}
 import Route from '@ioc:Adonis/Core/Route'